 Eco Scattering Urn

 The patented line of Eco Scattering Urns are all-natural and entirely eco-friendly, made from bamboo, a sustainable and renewable resource.
-These special urns are designed to scatter ashes of a loved one with ease and control whether it is on land or in a body of water.
+These special urns are designed for scattering ashes of a loved one with ease and control whether it is on land or in a body of water.
 The Eco Scattering Urn has a unique top that can be locked closed for safe transport and also be locked in an open position when it is time to scatter.
 Furthermore, it is one of the only urns available designed specifically for releasing cremated ashes and allows families to perform this special event with grace and dignity.
 Eco Scattering Urns are available in multiple sizes, depending on how much you want to scatter – all of the ashes or just a portion.
 In addition, the keepsake sized Eco Scattering Urn is great if you’re dividing ashes among multiple family members.
 Starting at $49, Eco Scattering Urns are not only beautiful, eco-friendly and functionally advantageous, they are also affordable.
 There's even a version that can be used with pet ashes!